Determinants, even instantons and Bridgeland stability: Exceptional Collections

-It is easy to construct an Ext-exceptional collection from a strong exceptional collection by performing the following trick: starting with a strong exceptional collection $\mathcal{E}=\{E_0,E_1,E_2,E_3\}$ then $S(E):=\{E_0[3],E_1[2],E_2[1],E_3\}$ is an Ext-exceptional collection.
+One constructs an Ext-exceptional collection from a strong exceptional collection by performing the following trick: starting with a strong exceptional collection $\mathcal{E}=\{E_0,E_1,E_2,E_3\}$ then $S(E):=\{E_0[3],E_1[2],E_2[1],E_3\}$ is an Ext-exceptional collection.
 This allows us to reduce the search for possible Ext-exceptional collections by using strong exceptional collections.